Wanjie-Ryan/LMS/readme.md

 4. Deployment

 - Popular platforms can pull and deploy from hub, so you don't have to upload huge images every time.

+# PRELOAD

+- Preload("user") tells GORM, when you select from db, also run a join or separate query to fetch the associated User, and populate the user field on the book struct.
+- It **ONLY** affects **SELECT (read) queries**.